mjonasz/wireless-sensors/README.md

 ## TODO

-* Reading BME280/BMP280 sensor (i2c)
+* Reading BME280 sensor (spi)
 * Develop transmission format
 * Implement sending sensor data (every reading should be sent couple times in random intervals)
 * Implement receiving and parsing of sensor readings (in rtl_433)
 * Implement sleep modes for intervals between reading/sending sensor data
-* Implement reading device ID with some physical jumpers or whatever (then use ID as seed to PRNG)
+* Implement reading device ID with some physical jumpers or whatever (then use ID as seed to PRNG for generating intervals between transmitted data)
-* Implement receiving of sensor readings with some IC (probably esp01) and 433mhz receiver (needs stable 5v voltage)
+* Implement receiving of sensor readings with some IC (probably esp01) and 433mhz receiver (SRX882 should work good at 3.3v)
 * Some simple HMAC mechanism to prevent tempering with reading?
 At once it will check for any transmission errors.